-These Pre-plated Diversity Sets were designed to facilitate the screening process by providing access to the most popular screening libraries in a convenient manner.
-They are ideal starting points for customers looking for a wide range of dissimilarity to screen against a number of targets from different classes or where little information is available on a targeted protein structure.
+The Pre-plated Diversity Sets are ideal tools for drug discovery projects that require a wide range of chemical structure dissimilarity and quality drug-like and lead-like compounds to screen against new or validated biological targets from different classes, or where little information is available on a targeted protein structure.

 - Lilly MedChem Rules compliant